Learn how to catch stocked rainbow trout

 Powerbait is the best bait you can use

 The first tip I have for catching trout that are stocked rather than wild or natural is to use powerbait.
-This may be extremely simplified but remember that stocked trout are likely to have been born and raised in captivity.
+Remember that stocked trout are likely to have been born and raised in captivity.
 This means they have never had to forage for food.
-While they may have the natural instinct to catch prey, they have not had to utilize smaller fish for survival.
-Instead, they are feed with whatever food source the hatchery provides for them.
+While they may have the natural instinct to catch prey, they have not had to eat other organisms for survival.
+Instead, they are fed with whatever food source the hatchery provides for them.
 Generally, this is brown pellets of food but can vary depending on the hatchery.

 Usually, powerbait is the best mimic for this food source.
 Try to google the hatchery trout come from in your area and see if you can best match what is provided to them there.
 Matching this color or scent is likely to lead you to the best results for catching a large number of trout in your area.
 If you can find the exact attractant, you could easily catch trout cast after cast.

 My best colors of powerbait for stocked trout have been chartreuse, rainbow, and peach.
 These are the most easily distinguishable colors for trout, which are highly influenced by sight, and seem to match what they are fed in hatcheries.
 Your local experience may vary, so I suggest trying a variety of colors and finding what works best.
-If you find one color that works better, stick with it.
-When they stock again, it’s very likely the new stock will also prefer that specific color.
+Or, read this article which gives more options and goes way more in depth on color choice.

 Other techniques such as inline spinners will certinaily still work as trout never lose their instinct to chase prey.
 But I have not found a better producing bait than powerbait for stocked trout.
 Other brands such as Zeke’s are also likely to produce numbers, but stick with the ball type bait.
 After all, they have been fed this way throughout their life and have never had to rely on “real” bait fish for their survival.